There aren't any images for this school. Be the first to show your picture to thousands of people!

 The Old Red Kimono is an annual literary magazine of the college, published each spring.
 It is designed and edited by student editors.
 The magazine features writings and artwork of the students, as well as a few non-student submissions.

 The Six Mile Post is the award-winning newspaper of the college.
-It is designed, written, and edited by the GHC students.
+It is designed, written, and edited by students.
 There are several students that serve on the editorial board in part-time positions.
 The newspaper is published seven times a year, three issues in fall and four issues in spring.

 GHTV is the television station that cablecasts on Comcast Cable’s channel 4 in Floyd County, serving nearly 40,000 homes in the Northwest Georgia area.